thiell/wedding/_i18n/en/otherevents/vineyard_visit.md

 <li>Children ages 5 and under are free</li>
 </ul>
 <p>
 We have room for 32 people.
-Use this <a href="https://docs.google.com/forms/d/e/1FAIpQLSftMhXUJbjblAhnqw6zoqua5CJscplvgJptCAIBg7hXTZzuhQ/viewform?usp=sf_link">Google Form</a> to sign up.
+Use this <a target="_blank" href="https://docs.google.com/forms/d/e/1FAIpQLSftMhXUJbjblAhnqw6zoqua5CJscplvgJptCAIBg7hXTZzuhQ/viewform?usp=sf_link">Google Form</a> to sign up.
 We request you do this sooner rather than later so we can confirm bus size.
 </p>